Adaptive and Resilient Soft Tensegrity Robots: Acknowledgments

 \section{Acknowledgments}

 This project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Project: ResiBots, grant agreement No 637972); J.R. received funding for a 1-month visit at University of Lorraine, France.
-The authors would like to thank Dorian Goepp for his invaluable help and the ResiBots team for their comments on this manuscript.
+The authors would like to thank Dorian Goepp for his invaluable help the ResiBots team for their comments on this manuscript.
+The authors would also like to thank Bill Keat for his help and insight into the design of the robot, and all the undergraduates of Union College's Evolutionary Robotics Group.

+The pictures of Fig.\ref{fig:concept} are distributed under a Creative Commons License.
+A: \textcopyright Jonathan Rieke.
+B: \textcopyright Margaret Donald.
+C: \textcopyright National Institute of Dental and Craniofacial Research, National Institutes of Health (NIH).